Microsoft (NASDAQ:MSFT) PT Raised to $310.00

-Microsoft (NASDAQ:MSFT – Get Rating) had its price target lifted by Stifel Nicolaus from $290.00 to $310.00 in a research note released on Friday, The Fly reports.
-Stifel Nicolaus currently has a buy rating on the software giant’s stock.
+Microsoft (NASDAQ:MSFT – Get Rating) had its price target hoisted by Barclays from $280.00 to $310.00 in a report published on Monday morning, The Fly reports.
+The firm currently has an overweight rating on the software giant’s stock.

-Other analysts have also recently issued research reports about the company.
-Royal Bank of Canada reaffirmed an outperform rating and issued a $285.00 price target on shares of Microsoft in a research report on Friday, March 17th.
-Oppenheimer upped their price objective on Microsoft from $280.00 to $310.00 and gave the company an outperform rating in a research note on Thursday, April 6th.
-Fundamental Research decreased their price target on Microsoft from $269.73 to $259.47 and set a buy rating on the stock in a research report on Thursday, February 2nd.
-Wells Fargo & Company increased their price target on Microsoft from $300.00 to $320.00 and gave the stock an overweight rating in a research report on Friday, March 24th.
-Finally, The Goldman Sachs Group set a $315.00 price objective on Microsoft in a report on Wednesday, January 25th.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating and twenty-seven have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of Moderate Buy and an average target price of $293.89.
+MSFT has been the subject of several other research reports.
+Piper Sandler raised their price target on shares of Microsoft from $247.00 to $290.00 and gave the stock an overweight rating in a report on Wednesday, February 8th.
+DA Davidson upped their price objective on shares of Microsoft from $280.00 to $325.00 and gave the company a buy rating in a report on Wednesday, February 8th.
+Raymond James increased their price target on shares of Microsoft from $270.00 to $310.00 and gave the stock an outperform rating in a report on Monday, April 3rd.
+Royal Bank of Canada reissued an outperform rating and issued a $285.00 price target on shares of Microsoft in a report on Friday, March 17th.
+Finally, Rosenblatt Securities decreased their price objective on shares of Microsoft from $285.00 to $275.00 and set a buy rating on the stock in a research report on Thursday, January 26th.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating and twenty-eight have issued a buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of Moderate Buy and a consensus target price of $298.29.

 Microsoft Stock Performance